-The consumer healthcare division of GlaxoSmithKline was already the global #1 in its field and got bigger still at the end of 2019 following the takeover of the rival division within Pfizer.
+The consumer healthcare division of GlaxoSmithKline was already the global #1 in its field but got bigger still at the end of 2019 following the takeover of the rival division within Pfizer.
 The combined business is majority controlled by GlaxoSmithKline, with Pfizer as minority partner.
 The deal mirrors a previous partnership with Novartis, whose consumer healthcare division was bought out by GSK in 2018.
 The group has vowed to spin out the greatly enlarged business as an independent company by 2022.
-GSK Consumer Healthcare is already a major force in several key healthcare segments.
+Divisional performance received a significant lift in 2020 from higher levels of purchasing as a result of the Covid pandemic.
+Turnover jumped by 20% to over £10.0bn, while operating profits rose 18% to £2.2bn.
+GSK Consumer Healthcare is a major force in several key healthcare segments.
 Its biggest business is oral care, ranking #3 globally and #2 in several key markets with brands including Sensodyne, Aquafresh, Parodontax, Poligrip, Biotene and Corsodyl.
-Oral care generated revenues of £2.7bn in 2019, including well over £1bn from Sensodyne alone.
-Respiratory brands also feature large in the group portfolio, including cold & flu treatments Theraflu and Beecham's, decongestants Contac and Otrivin, the Flonase allergy range and smoking cessation products Nicorette and Nicotroll.
-Pain relief brands include Panadol, Voltaren/Voltarol, Excedrin and China's Fenbid.
+Oral care generated revenues of almost £2.8bn in 2020, including well over £1bn from Sensodyne alone.
+Respiratory brands also feature large in the group portfolio, including cold & flu treatments Theraflu and Beecham's, decongestants Contac, Robitussin and Otrivin and the Flonase allergy range.
+Combined sales were £1.2bn.
+Pain relief brands include Advil, Panadol, Voltaren/Voltarol, Excedrin and China's Fenbid, with combined sales up 25% in 2020 to £2.2bn.
+However the biggest growth in 2020 came from minerals, vitamins and supplement, including Centrum, Caltrate and Emergen-C. Sales more than doubled during the year to £1.5bn.
+The portfolio also houses a large collection of other brands.
 Medicated skincare products include Lamisil, Abreva, Zovirax and Savlon.
-Digestive heath brand Tums is an important regional brand in the US.
+In the smoking cessation segment, GSK markets Nicorette and Nicotroll, while digestive heath brand Tums is an important regional brand in the US.
 GlaxoSmithKline was also until recently the UK's #3 manufacturer of soft drinks, with brands including Lucozade and Ribena.
 Those brands were sold in 2013 to Suntory of Japan.
 At the end of 2018 a deal was agreed to sell malt-based hot drink Horlicks, which has a huge following in India, to Unilever for €4.6bn.
-GSK Consumer Healthcare reported sales of £9.0bn in 2019.
-Pro-forma sales including Pfizer OTC were around £12.7bn.
 Brian McNamara, previously head of Novartis OTC, became CEO of GSK Consumer Healthcare following the promotion of Emma Walmsley to group CEO.

 Which agencies handle advertising for GlaxoSmithKline?
 Find out more from the Account Assignments database